 - Red blood cells release hemoglobin into the bloodstream with anions dissolved in it.

 These anions help carry out excess carbon dioxide (produced in tissue respiration) before building up in the bloodstream.
 The result is a non-acidic environment for efficient cell metabolism.

 Iron helps you avoid anemia, possibly boosting your endurance by 45%

 According to scientists, as an oxygen "carrier," iron is a vital mineral in your body.
 They claim this mineral deficiency causes a low level of hemoglobin.
 It leads to a severe blood disorder called anemia, which may strongly impair your daily performance.
 During anemia, you're low on energy, have sudden attacks of weakness, and constant tiredness, making it hard for you to focus and think clearly.

 Meanwhile, iron may help maintain your muscles' function — it supplies them with the necessary oxygen to contract.
 At the same time, iron-related anemia can reduce your endurance by more than 45%.
 Therefore, taking iron supplements in some cases may help you boost energy levels.

 Iron can relieve irritability, headaches and enhance your focus

-Scientists claim that lack of iron in your blood can affect your cognitive performance no matter how much sleep you get or what food you eat.
+Scientists claim that a lack of iron in your blood can affect your cognitive performance no matter how much sleep or which food you get.
 Iron-related anemia can disturb your focus, causes headaches, and makes you easily irritable.
 With sufficient iron levels in the blood, you may find it easier to perform cognitive tasks that include spatial processing or reasoning.
 It may happen due to the high content of oxygen in your brain, which enhances its performance.

 Iron may help you sleep better and lower your risks of getting insomnia